-- 3. Sometimes it can be messy to deal with.
+- 6. Advanced users: automation and the macro processor - 3.
+Sometimes it can be messy to deal with.
 In particular, it can sometimes believe that some parts of the system were in a particular state, although in reality they aren't.
 The current version of systemd lacks an important property called Idempotence3, which is more or less standard in industrial automation and control (e.g. big industry plants).
 Compensation via native systemd units and dependencies may become hairy, if possible at all4.
 MARS can workaround these shortcomings via a pseudo unit type .script which allows you to directly call some (wrapper) scripts, or to write some adaptors to third-party software. - 4.
 Usability / reporting: in my experience it is less usable for getting an overview over a bigger local system, and less usable (out-of-the-box) for managing a bigger cluster at cluster level.
 Monitoring needs to be done separately.